martinnicastro/martinnicastro.github.io/_pages/about.md

 He graduated in Musicology at the University of Milan and has a diploma in violin at the G. Verdi Conservatory of the same city.

 He is a PhD candidate in Musicology at the <b>University of Pavia</b> (Italy).
 His research project, ["Milan 1958-1962: Music Topography of a City"] (https://musictopography.github.io/), aims at the historical reconstruction of the Milanese live music scene in the years of the economic boom; it uses a combination of digital mapping, network analysis and field research.

+He is part of [Live Music Mapping Project (LMMP)] (https://livemusicresearch.org/), an international research group (University of Liverpool, Aston University, Newcastle University, Hamburg Music, University of Pavia) that focuses on the comparative study of urban live music ecologies.

-## Current Interests:
+## Current research interests:

 - Music, sound and space
 - Live music history